ownedalaa/PCTO/README.md

 # Water Flow Monitoring System

-This project logs water flow from a physical flowmeter connected to an Arduino and visualizes the data in a web-based chart.
+This project logs water flow from a physical flowmeter connected to an Arduino and visualizes the data in a web based chart.

 ---